Early Retirement Is an Option for Some Employees

 - In additional cases when an employee chooses early retirement, the employee makes the choice and knows that he or she must continue to work.
 Often, they are burned out in their current field and their saved resources allow them the option of working part-time or with a more flexible schedule.

 Sometimes early retirees continue to work for their current employer but part-time and for part of the year.
 Depending on their field, this changed relationship can be an option.
 Other early retirees decide to pursue a job in a field that is different from their full-time career.
-As an example, a friend who worked for years in higher education and education promotion, in early retirement is working at her church as an administrator part-time.
+Someone might have worked for years in higher education and education promotion, for instance, then, in early retirement, may begin working at a local church as a part-time administrator.

 Employer Incentivized Early Retirement

 Early retirement is also an offer made by employers who seek to cut costs and encourage highly paid employees to leave their employment by retiring early.
 Usually, the early retirement option is accompanied by financial incentives.